-As of July 1, 2020, businesses in Newfoundland and Labrador will not be permitted to provide plastic retail bags to customers.
+As of October 1, 2020, businesses in Newfoundland and Labrador will not be permitted to provide or sell plastic retail bags to customers.
 A plastic retail bag is a bag “made of plastic, including biodegradable or compostable plastic, but does not include a reusable bag”.

 The change is being put in place to reduce waste, and to address the environmental damage caused by single-use plastic check-out bags.
 The regulation applies to all retailers who sell, or offer to sell, goods to the public.